Posthumous Memorial Portrait Commission Painted by Charles C. Clear III

 by Charles C. Clear III

-A good Portrait is more than just the likeness of someone’s face.
-A good portrait will tell a story.
-When I accepted this commission, I had to decide what story that I wanted to tell.
-At the time, the thought that kept coming to me was “Breaking Bread”.
-To “break bread” with someone means to share a meal with a friend.
+A portrait is more than just capturing someone’s likeness—it tells a story.
+When I accepted this commission, I asked myself what story I wanted to convey.
+The phrase that kept coming to me was “Breaking Bread.”
+To “break bread” with someone means to share a meal with a friend, a moment of connection and communion.

-I felt that I was on the right track with this approach, but I also wanted to find a way to reference this man’s faith.
-And then it occurred to me that “Breaking Bread” has another meaning too: Communion.
-In the Bible, there came a night when Jesus sat down with his friends, and he took a loaf of bread and he broke it, and said “Take this, and eat: this is my body, which is broken for you: do this in remembrance of me”.
-And then he took the wine and he said “This cup is the new testament in my blood: as often as you drink it, do this in remembrance of me”.
+I knew I wanted this portrait to capture that sense of precious, fleeting time, but I also wanted to incorporate this man’s faith.
+That’s when the deeper meaning of “Breaking Bread” became clear: Communion.
+In the Bible, there is a powerful moment when Jesus shared a final meal with his disciples.
+He took bread, broke it, and said, “Take this and eat; this is my body, which is broken for you.
+Do this in remembrance of me.”
+He then took a cup of wine, declaring, “This cup is the new covenant in my blood; as often as you drink it, do this in remembrance of me.”

-Family….Faith….Communion….this was the story that I wanted to tell!
-So I painted this man seated at a table, and before him is a basket of bread and a glass of wine, and olive oil – which symbolizes the Holy Spirit.
-Notice how his index finger is gently touching the bottle.
-There is also olives – an allusion to the garden of Gethsemane – and a white linen napkin, which was found in the empty tomb of Jesus and signifies resurrection.
+Family.
+Faith.
+Communion.
+These are the elements I wanted to weave into this portrait.
+I painted this man seated at a table, with a basket of bread, a glass of wine, and olive oil—symbolizing the Holy Spirit.
+Notice how his index finger gently touches the bottle, signifying a moment of reflection and connection.
+There are also olives, alluding to the Garden of Gethsemane, and a white linen napkin, which was found in the empty tomb of Jesus and symbolizes resurrection.

 Charles C. Clear III